burningdevil/test/production/README.md

-# Microstrategy Workstation Plugin Appication Template
+# MicroStrategy Workstation Plugin Application Template

 It is the web app starter kit for Workstation.
 It uses React/Redux as its base technology to build the web app.
 Key technologies also include